-The Illinois Association of REALTORS® (IAR) has a Consumer Help Line to try and resolve questions relating to real estate transactions.
+The Illinois REALTORS® has a Consumer Help Line to try and resolve questions relating to real estate transactions.

-While this service is not set up to offer legal advice, it does provide an opportunity for the association to help answer basic questions and work to resolve some complaints consumers might have with IAR’s members.
+While this service is not set up to offer legal advice, it does provide an opportunity for the association to help answer basic questions and work to resolve some complaints consumers might have with the association's members.

 The service is one more example of the importance REALTORS® place on handling real estate transactions with the highest levels of professionalism and integrity.